-The Police have arrested two female teenagers, aged 18 and 20 for their suspected involvement in a series of loanshark harassment cases.
+The Police have arrested a 29-year-old man and a 28-year-old woman for their suspected involvement in a case of loanshark harassment.

-The 18-year-old teenager will be charged in court on 8 April 2021.
-Police investigations against the 20-year-old teenager are ongoing.
-Under the Moneylenders Act 2010 (Revised Edition), the offence of loanshark harassment for first-time offenders carries a fine of not less than $5,000 and not more than $50,000, with mandatory imprisonment of up to five years, and mandatory caning of up to six strokes.
+The man will be charged in court on 26 November 2021 under the Moneylenders Act 2010 (Revised Edition).
+Under the Moneylenders Act (Revised Edition 2010), the offence of loanshark harassment for first-time offenders carries a fine of not less than $5,000 and not more than $50,000, mandatory imprisonment of up to five years, and mandatory caning of up to six strokes.

-The Police have zero tolerance for loanshark harassment activities.
-Those who deliberately vandalise properties, cause annoyance to the public or disrupt public safety, peace and security, will be dealt with severely in accordance with the law.
+The Police have zero tolerance against loanshark harassment.
+Those who deliberately vandalise property or cause annoyance and disruption to public safety, peace and security will be arrested and dealt with severely in accordance with the law.

-Members of the public are advised to stay away from loansharks and not to work with or assist the loansharks in any way.
-Members of the public can call the Police at ‘999’ or the X-Ah Long hotline at 1800-924-5664 if they suspect or know of anyone who could be involved in loansharking activities.
+Members of the public are advised to stay away from loansharks and not to work with or assist them in any way.
+The public can call the Police at ‘999’ or the X-Ah Long hotline at 1800-924-5664 if they suspect or know of anyone who could be involved in loansharking activities.